Frank Mendicino

-Frank Mendicino is an American politician.
+Frank Mendicino is an American attorney and politician.
 He served as a Democratic member of the Wyoming House of Representatives.

 Life and career

-Mendicino attended the University of Colorado.
+Mendicino started college at the University of Colorado, but transferred to the University of Wyoming.

 In 1973, Mendicino was elected to the Wyoming House of Representatives, representing Albany County, Wyoming, serving until 1974.
-In 1975, he served as Wyoming Attorney General, succeeding David B. Kennedy.
+In 1975, he served as attorney general of Wyoming, succeeding David B. Kennedy.
 He served until 1978, when he was succeeded by John J. Rooney.